ChristinaNikolova/-PregnancyDiary-VueJS/README.md

 #### :white_check_mark: Admin futures:

-    - all user's futures.
+    - All user's futures.
-    - admin's dashboard:
+    - Admin's dashboard:
-      * create, update and delete categories.
+      * Create, update and delete categories.
-      * create, update and delete articles.
+      * Create, update and delete articles.

 ## :hammer_and_pick: Build with